Love The Kerala Kasavu Saree? Here's Where To Get It

 icon-placeAvailable Online

-Kuthampully is a weavers village in Thrissur, Kerala and the sarees produced by the weavers are GI tagged and known for their distinguished borders.
-Thrissur-resident and communications professional, Jayalakshmi Ranjith only buy from their outlets in Kerala because of the top-notch quality of the handloom.
+Kuthampully is a weavers' village in Thrissur, Kerala and the sarees produced by the weavers are GI tagged and known for their distinguished borders.
+Thrissur-resident and communications professional, Jayalakshmi Ranjith, only buy from their outlets in Kerala because of the top-notch quality of the handloom.
 The reason why she buys from these outlets is that the profits go directly to the weavers.
 She has bought set sarees, set mundus, and handloom cotton sarees from them.
-She recommends that you should visit the village when you get a chance.
+She recommends that you visit the village when you get a chance.
+If you can't head to the village, you can always buy it online as well on their website.

 Co-optex